Tommy Page’s Death Mourned By Many Including New Kids On The Block

 A source close to the musician said that Page was battling depression for quite some time and it seems that that was what led the young singer/songwriter to end his life.

-According to Metro, journalist Michael Musto posted on his Facebook wall that Page was depressed but no one was able to confirm if his allegations were true since Musto already took down his post.
+According to Metro, journalist Michael Musto posted on his Facebook wall that Page was depressed, but no one was able to confirm if his allegations were true since Musto already took down his post.

 A lot of Page’s contemporaries took to social media to express their heartfelt sorrow over the loss of another iconic musician.

-Singer, songwriter and actor Josh Groban posted a message on his Twitter account sharing his thoughts on the death of Tommy Page.
+Singer, songwriter, and actor Josh Groban posted a message on his Twitter account sharing his thoughts on the death of Tommy Page.

 Groban said that Page helped him with his musical career when he was just starting in the industry.
 The musician added that Page was instrumental in choosing which of his songs should be released as singles thereby paving him a clear path to becoming a successful singer/songwriter.